AndrewBWT/abc_test/docs/user_written_docs/data_generators.md

 }
 ```

-In the remaining subsections in this section we discuss two core components concerning data generators; the data generator collection and abstract objects used to represent files for interacting with data generators.
+In the remaining subsections in this introductionary section we discuss three core components concerning data generators; the data generator collection, printers and parsers for data generators, and file interfaces for data generators.

 ## Data Generator Collections

-Each data generator included with `abc_test` is defined in the namespace `abc::data_gen`.
-Each data generator also has a set of static functions associated with it, which can be used to construct an instance of that data generator.
-These static functions are all located in the `abc` namespace. `iterate_over`, `read_data_from_file` and `generate_data_randomly` are examples of these types of functions.
+Each data generator class included with `abc_test` is defined in the namespace `abc::data_gen`.
+Each data generator object also has a set of factory methods associated with it, which are used to construct an instance of that data generator.
+These factory methods are all located in the `abc` namespace. `iterate_over`, `read_data_from_file` and `generate_data_randomly` are examples of these factory methods.
 Details regarding these functions, and the data generators they represent, can be found in latter sections in this document.

 `template<typename T> abc::data_gen::data_generator_collection_t` is the primary data type used when working with data generators.
 It produces entities of type `T`, and is designed to hold multiple data generators.
-Each of the previously described static functions returns an object of type `data_generator_collection_t`, the returned object containing a single data generator. `data_generator_collection_t` is the object type which is used in the range-based for loops shown in the example above; it has a `begin()` function, an `end()` function, and an iterator which produces the for loop's values.
+Each of the previously described factory methods returns an object of type `data_generator_collection_t`, the returned object containing a single data generator. `data_generator_collection_t` is the object type which is used in the range-based for loops shown in the previous example; it has a `begin()` function, an `end()` function, and an iterator which produces the for loop's values.

-These static functions are not the only way to create `data_generator_collection_t` objects.
-There is also a static function in the `abc` namespace called `data_generator_collection`, which takes a variadic number of `data_generator_collection_t` arguments.
+These factory methods are not the only way to create `data_generator_collection_t` objects.
+There is another factory method in the `abc` namespace called `data_generator_collection`, which takes a variadic number of `data_generator_collection_t` arguments.
 All of the arguments must have the same template type.
 It returns a new `data_generator_collection_t` object, which contains all the data generators held in the function's arguments.
 Through this function, the user is able to group together data generators, allowing them to simplify their code.
 The `data_generator_collection_t` object also has an overloaded `& operator`, which can be used to combine two `data_generator_collection_t` objects.
 Below we show an example test case which utilises these two methods of combining `data_generator_collection_t` objects.

 ```cpp
 _TEST_CASE(